Jimmie Todd Smith

-Jimmie Todd Smith (born October 12, 1965) is an American Citrus County Commissioner and former member of the Florida House of Representatives for the 34th District, which includes Citrus County and northern Hernando County, elected in 2012.
+Jimmie Todd Smith (born October 12, 1965) is an American politician. he is a former member of the Florida House of Representatives for the 34th District, which includes Citrus County and northern Hernando County, elected in 2012.
 He also was a House member representing the 43rd District from 2010 to 2012.
+His last office was as a member of the Citrus County Board of Commissioners, starting in 2016, until losing renomination in a separate district.
 He is a Republican and U.S. Army veteran.

 History

 Smith was born in Ridgewood, New Jersey.
 He is one of 15 children and moved with his family to Florida in 1975.
 He joined the United States Army and served from 1983 until 2003 in the 101st Airborne and 82nd Airborne Division.
-He retired as a Staff Sergeant.
+He retired as a staff sergeant.
 Smith was deployed to South Korea, Panama, and in Saudi Arabia (where he served during Operation Desert Storm).
 After serving in Panama once more, Smith was stationed at Fort Bragg in North Carolina, before being relocated to Fort Benning in Georgia, where he retired.
 He moved to Citrus County where he worked as a security guard for the Crystal River Nuclear Power Plant.

 Smith is married with children and grandchildren.